Suet bird food is probably the most high energy wild bird food which can be offered to our feathered friends.

 Wild birds don't have the same sedentary life style as we do, so unsaturated fats are not harmful to their rapid metabolism.

 Rendering beef fat makes it hard when it cools.
 It is then able to withstand warmer temperatures without becoming “sloppy”.

 Rendered suet is the process by which beef fat is melted, strained and cooled.

 This process helps the suet from turning rancid by killing microbes which cause bacterial growth.

 This is also called tallow and used for other purposes too, such as candle making, leather lubricants, soap etc.

 The cracklings and bits that are strained out of the fat can be spread on a table or platform feeder for the birds to eat.

 In the early 1900’s, and earlier, the term “Bird stone” was used for hard beef suet that had been put through the rendering process.

-Some recipes suggest heating the fat twice, to help solve the problem of going soft and rancid in summer heat.
+2. Heating the fat twice, will further harden the suet and help solve the problem of it going soft and rancid in summer heat.

 Home> Suet Bird Food